ZIRF-Counselling

 The IOM missions compile up-to-date country information sheets (CFS) every year.
 These provide return-related information on the following topics: health care, labour market, housing, social services, education, children and further contact information on governmental and non-governmental bodies.
 They are available in German, English and the respective national languages.

-Egypt, Ethiopia, Albania, Algeria, Armenia, Azerbaijan, Bangladesh, Bosnia and Herzegovina, China, Côte d'Ivoire, Democratic Republic of the Congo, The Gambia, Ghana, Georgia, Guinea, India, Iraq, Iran, Kosovo, Lebanon, Morocco, Republic North Macedonia, Montenegro, Nigeria, Pakistan, Republic Moldova, Russian Federation, Senegal, Serbia, Tunesia, Turkey, Vietnam
+Albania, Algeria, Armenia, Azerbaijan, Bangladesh, Bosnia and Herzegovina, Cameroon, Chad, China, Congo, Democratic Republic of the, Colombia, Côte d'Ivoire, Egypt, Ethiopia, The Gambia, Georgia, Ghana, Guinea, India, Iraq, Islamic Republic of Iran, Kosovo, Lebanon, Mauritania, Republic of Moldova, Mongolia, Montenegro, Morocco, Nigeria, Northern Macedonia, Pakistan, Russian Federation, Senegal, Serbia, Sri Lanka, Tajikistan, Tunisia, Türkiye, Viet Nam

 Family Assessment: